w3f/polkadot-wiki/docs/learn-collator.md

 it, together with a proof of state transition, to one or more validators responsible for proposing a parachain block.

+Unlike validators, collator nodes do not secure the network.
+If a parachain block is invalid, it will get rejected by validators.
+Therefore the assumption that having more collators is better or more secure is not correct.
+On the contrary, too many collators may slow down the network.
+The only nefarious power collators have is transaction censorship.
+To prevent censorship, a parachain only need ensure that there exist some neutral collators - but not necessarily a majority.
+Theoretically the censorship problem is solved with having just one honest collator.

 ### XCMP

 Collators are a key element of [XCMP (Cross-Chain Message Passing)](learn-crosschain).
 By being